Asset Management RFP Template [Guide and Free Download]

 The team should conduct a comprehensive search for Asset Management tools and vendors that initially appear to address the identified needs – if you need a little help, try with this ITAM tool comparison!
 This involves exploring various options, reviewing vendor websites, and seeking recommendations from industry experts or peers.

 Requesting demos is a great way to see the capabilities and functionalities of the tools in action.
-And that’s exactly why InvGate Insight has one free for 30 days!
+And that’s exactly why InvGate Asset Management has one free for 30 days!
 You can request it at any time.
 By carefully evaluating the options, the research team can narrow down the alternatives to a shortlist of potential vendors.

 3. RFP template creation